CONTROLLED OPEN ENROLLMENT PROCESS

-Student lottery applications must be submitted in order to be included in the lottery.
+Student lottery applications must be submitted in order to be included in the lottery on an annual basis.

-1. Student lottery applications are available on the school’s website (listed above) and in the administrative office.
+1. Student lottery applications are available on the school’s website and in the administrative office.

 2. The Open Enrollment period will be advertised on the School’s website and in the local newspapers, along with the School capacity numbers.